Picpoul de Pinet ‘La Sauterelle’

 Les Costieres de Pomerols

-Six communes are entitled to the name Picpoul de Pinet: Florensac, Pomerols, Pinet, Castelnau de Guers, Montagnac, Meze.
+Gaining AOC status in 2013, six communes are entitled to the name Picpoul de Pinet: Florensac, Pomérols, Pinet, Castelnau de Guers, Montagnac and Meze.
+It is the only Languedoc appellation dedicated solely to dry white wine production.

-Les Costieres de Pomerol, a Cave Coopérative founded in 1932, is located in the top commune of Pomérols.
-It merged with the Cave de Castelnau de Guers in 2003 and the Cave of Mèze in 2007, and it includes 350 members.
-It is one of only four significant producers of Picpoul de Pinet, alongside 20 or so tiny domaines.
+Les Costieres de Pomérols, a Cave Coopérative founded in 1932, is located in the top commune of Pomérols.
+It merged with the Cave de Castelnau de Guers in 2003 and the Cave de Mèze in 2007.
 The company employs 25 people and produces an average of 130,000 hectoliters.

-The members control 1,800 hectares (4,448 acres) of vineyard land, of which 400 hectares (988 acres) is Picpoul de Pinet.
-The Pomerols vineyards stretch over vast sun-light terraces with clay/calcareous soils.
-They produce Piquepoul, Chardonnay, Viognier, Sauvignon Blanc, Terret, Merlot, Cabernet, Syrah, Grenache, Cinsault and Carignan.
+Its 350 members control 1,800 ha of vineyards, of which 400 are classified as AOP Picpoul de Pinet.
+Les Costières de Pomerols are based on the watershed of the Thau lagoon and their vineyards stretch over vast sun-light terraces with clay/limestone soils.
+As well as Picpoul they grow Chardonnay, Viognier, Sauvignon Blanc, Terret, Merlot, Cabernet, Syrah, Grenache, Cinsault and Carignan.
 Production is 54% white, 28% rosé and 18% red.